Skip to Main Content

 Nature documentary production throughout Romania.

+Here is how this works in practice.
 Marine and wildlife filming in Romania captures one of Europe's most intact natural landscapes.
 Productions can film Europe's largest population of brown bears in the Carpathian Mountains, plus Eurasian lynx and grey wolves in mountain forests, and white pelicans in the Danube Delta—Europe's largest wetland and a UNESCO Biosphere Reserve.
-The Black Sea coast at Constanța and Mamaia offers beach and harbour environments, and the Făgăraș, Bucegi, Retezat and Apuseni mountains add alpine wildlife.
+The Black Sea coast at Constanța and Mamaia gives beach and harbour environments.
+The Făgăraș, Bucegi, Retezat and Apuseni mountains add alpine wildlife.

-We work with experienced Romanian wildlife cinematographers and coordinate permits through the Romanian Film Centre (CNC), the National Heritage Institute and the Romanian Naval Authority.
-Our team handles boat access in the Danube Delta, dive operators in the Black Sea, and access to Retezat, Piatra Craiului and other protected areas where Carpathian carnivores roam, so your crew can focus on filming.
+Here is the short of it.
+We work with skilled Romanian wildlife cinematographers and set up permits through the Romanian Film Centre (CNC), the National Heritage Institute and the Romanian Naval Authority.
+Our team handles boat access in the Danube Delta, dive operators in the Black Sea, and access to Retezat, Piatra Craiului and other covered areas where Carpathian carnivores roam, so your crew can focus on filming.

 Capabilities